olcf/olcf-user-docs/accounts/glossary.rst

   Human Health Data
-    Human Health Data is intentionally broadly defined to include any information that relates to the past, present, or future physical or mental health, condition, or wellbeing of an individual or human population—regardless of the presence of personal identifiers.
+    Human Health Data is intentionally broadly defined to include any information that relates to the past, present, or future physical or mental health, condition, or well-being of an individual or human population—regardless of the presence of personal identifiers.

     Examples include:
       - Genomic data
-      - Clinical data (e.g. electronic health records)
+      - Clinical data (e.g., electronic health records)
       - Data protected by HIPAA (PHI or Limited Data Set)
       - Health surveillance data
       - Public health data